Subscribe for updates

 Hiring manager screening interview

-A phone or virtual interview is often conducted by the hiring manager to assess mutual fit.
-The hiring manager may try to determine whether the candidate has basic qualifications, enthusiasm for the position, and alignment with company culture.
-The candidate may use this opportunity to decide if the role fits their career goals and interests, and whether they’d like to continue in the hiring process.
+A phone or virtual interview with the hiring manager may be done instead of, or in addition to, a recruiter screen.
+The hiring manager may try to determine whether the candidate has basic qualifications, enthusiasm for the position, and alignment with company culture before asking additional team members to invest their time in the hiring process.

 Skill assessment